-How to Build and Install a Bat Box
+How to Build and Install a Bat House

-Learn how to build and install a cedar bat house.
-Bats have many benefits, including reducing the mosquito population and eliminating pests that ravage organic gardens.
+Learn how to build and install a cedar bat box with these plans.
+Bats have many ecological benefits, including reducing the mosquito population and eliminating pests that ravage organic gardens.

 Having bats in your yard will help keep mosquitos and other bugs at bay.
-One bat box can host up to 50 brown bats who eat thousands of bugs each night!
+One bat house can host up to 50 brown bats who eat thousands of bugs each night!
+Bats are also effective pollinators, especially for tropical plants like guava and agave.
+Use these bat box plans to encourage them in your landscape.

 - miter saw